 Shop for Beauty of Joseon Matte Sun Stick

-The Matte Sun Stick is affordable.
-Depending on where you shop, you can get it for $13.90 – $22.
+The BOJ Matte Sun Stick is affordable.
+You can get it for $13.90 – $22, depending on where you shop.

 I am not a dermatologist or licensed aesthetician, but I have sufficient experience and knowledge I gained by testing multiple products and self-exploration.
 Unsure?
 Best to consult your dermatologist.

 Until next time, stay fabulous, and don’t forget the sunscreen!
 Here’s to great skin in 2023!

 - Shamoto, Yuta, Mikio Yagi, Nozomi Oguchi-Fujiyama, Kazuyuki Miyazawa, and Azusa Kikuchi.
 “Photophysical properties of hexyl diethylaminohydroxybenzoylbenzoate (Uvinul A Plus), a UV-A absorber.”
 Photochemical & Photobiological Sciences 16 (2017): 1449-1457.

 - Chatelain, Eric, and Bernard Gabard.
 “Photostabilization of Butyl methoxydibenzoylmethane (Avobenzone) and Ethylhexyl methoxycinnamate by Bis‐ethylhexyloxyphenol methoxyphenyl triazine (Tinosorb S), a New UV Broadband Filter¶.”
 Photochemistry and photobiology 74, no. 3 (2001): 401-406.

 - Puri, Neerja, and Ashutosh Talwar.
 “The efficacy of silicone gel for the treatment of hypertrophic scars and keloids.”
 Journal of cutaneous and aesthetic surgery 2, no. 2 (2009): 104.